seibert/ln/doc/query.rst

 Interpolation Strategies
 ------------------------

-An interpolation strategy determines the value of the data source during resampling when no point falls into the interval.
+An interpolation strategy determines the value of the data series during resampling when no point falls into the interval.

 ``none``
 ````````